I have 11 years experience working with clients of all ethnicities, sexual identities, backgrounds and ages, ranging between 16 and 70.

 I particularly enjoyed working within the third sector, for a diverse range of charities specialising in addiction treatment, youth work, HIV/sexual health and dementia care and research.

-I have always enjoyed coaching individuals, bringing diverse groups together, and ensuring people feel informed, valued, listened to and empowered in their roles to bring about positive change.
+I have always enjoyed coaching individuals, bringing diverse groups together, and ensuring people feel informed, included, valued, listened to and empowered in their roles to bring about positive change.
 I see my therapeutic and coaching work as an extension of this ethos.

 Read the frequently asked questions to find out how to start therapy, or learn more about my coaching work